facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 To pass arbitrary HTTP headers in every HTTP request use `url_request_headers`.

-!!! warning "Nested Snippets"
+/// warning | Nested Snippets
 One thing to note though, if a snippet is included via a URL, all nested snippets within it must also be URLs.
 URL snippets are not allowed to reference local snippet files.

-!!! new "New 9.5"
+///

+/// new | New 9.5
 URL snippet support was introduced in 9.5.
+///

 ## Auto-Append Snippets